Lisa Edelstein: Actress

 In May 2011, Edelstein announced that she would not return for the eighth and final season of House.
 Starting in June 2011, she joined the cast of The Good Wife, where she played lawyer Celeste Serrano.
 She guest-starred in Scandal in 2013, and later three episodes of the ABC series Castle.

 In 2014, Edelstein landed the lead role of Abby McCarthy in the Bravo series Girlfriends' Guide to Divorce, an hour-long dramedy loosely based on the book series by Vicki Iovine focusing on the lives of newly divorced, mid-life women.
 It ran for five seasons in which she got to expand her creative participation by becoming a producer, writer, and director on the series.

 In 2018, Edelstein joined the cast of ABC's The Good Doctor in season two as Dr. Marina Blaize in a recurring role.
 This reunited her with House creator David Shore as well as with Richard Schiff, who played her father on Relativity.

-Edelstein then joined the award winning The Kominsky Method, a Netflix series that debuted in November 2018, playing the drug-addled daughter of Alan Arkin and working alongside such actors such as Michael Douglas, Paul Reiser and Chuck Lorre.
+Edelstein then joined the award-winning The Kominsky Method, a Netflix series that debuted in November 2018, playing the drug-addled daughter of Alan Arkin and working alongside such actors such as Michael Douglas, Paul Reiser and Chuck Lorre.
 During that time she also reunited with Rob Lowe, playing his ex-wife Gwyneth Morgan, and mother of TK Strand (Ronen Rubenstein) on the ABC drama series 9-1-1: Lone Star.
-She played a Holocaust survivor and adopted mother in the Canadian indigenous TV drama Little Bird, which was nominated for 19 Canadian Screen Awards.
+She played a Holocaust survivor and adoptive mother in the Canadian indigenous TV drama Little Bird, which was nominated for 19 Canadian Screen Awards.

 Edelstein is also a voice actress.
 Her roles include Mercy Graves in the DC Animated Universe, Sharri Rothberg in American Dad!, Kya in The Legend of Korra, and a guest role as Alexis in King of the Hill.